 Break up color monotony with contrast

 Don't be afraid to deviate from your base color.
 Nothing in interior design is set in stone.
-If you find that your monochromatic palette is complimented by a contrasting color (or colors) go for it!
+If you find that your monochromatic palette is complemented by a contrasting color (or colors) go for it!
 Oftentimes, contrast elevates interior design, providing visual balance and keeping spaces from looking stiff and too predictable.

 Texture, prints, and patterns can also be used to create visual contrast and give monochromatic spaces a sense of balance.
 If you're not big on prints and patterns, you can use unique, artistic pieces and collectables to add contrast to your space.
 Think expressive artworks, ornate lighting fixtures, and sculptural furniture pieces.